 Video is a fast-growing ad type that delivers high earnings for bloggers, because advertisers are keener to put their money on video than on display (banner) advertising.
 They are also perceived as “less spammy” than traditional display advertising.

 In-stream video is advertising that comes within an existing stream of video content (Such as YouTube adverts, or a TV commercial break).
 It is popular on major sites, but if you worry about not having video content to place them on, then consider vi stories.
 This is a native player that easily gets incorporated into your blog and delivers both relevant video content and targeted advertising for your audience.

 This makes it a win-win situation – your readers will be more engaged, instead of annoyed by banners placed all over, and you reap the financial benefits from in-stream ads.
-If you want to know more and easily register: link

 With people blogging more than ever, it might be overwhelming to think about the competition.
 This doesn’t have to be a bad thing, but further incentive for you to write great content and apply the advice throughout this post.
 It also means more time is required in deciding on an interesting topic, that will differentiate you from the rest.